-Local Citations: A citation is a listing of your organization’s physical locations that the search engines refer to when visitors conduct a local search.
+Local Citations: A citation is a listing of your organization’s physical location that the search engines refer to when visitors conduct a local search.

 The decision to pay for the tools or go the manual route depends on how many physical locations your company needs to optimize.

-If there’s only a few then it makes sense to update them manually, but if you’ve got 10+ locations it may be cost effective to purchase a tool that automates the process to save time and resources.
+If there are only a few, then it makes sense to update them manually.
+But if you’ve got 10+ locations, it may be cost-effective to purchase a tool that automates the process to save time and resources.

-Local Reviews: Reviews of your physical location influence search rankings, but also impact the decision-making process of consumers looking for a business that suits their needs, whether they are looking for a restaurant or a tailor.
+Local Reviews: Reviews of your physical location influence search rankings and also impact the decision-making process of consumers looking for a business that suits their needs, whether they are looking for a restaurant or a tailor.